mona-jena/Toy-Block-Factory-Web-App/README.md

 | Triangle | -   | 2    | -      |
 | Circle   | -   | 1    | 2      |

-The factory does not keep any stock of blocks, instead blocks are produced per order.
-For example let's say the factory gets 3 orders in a day, the factory would make each order on it's own.

 ### Functionalities